September 18, 2024

 Peking Duck is a tricky one.
 The fan comments I was able to dig up on the Japanese internet tend to be prefaced with, "Well, I think the lyrics are about..."

-Hosono himself mentioned writing the words to the song in a fever state.
+Hosono himself mentioned writing the words in a fever state.
 He has said the music (which came first) demanded not just an oriental scene, but a chaotic oriental scene, and the more chaotic the better.
 And so we have Yokohama's Chinatown in flames.
 "Nobody there seemed to mind the lyrics, though," he added.
 And he'd know, having performed the song on location at least twice.

 The first time I gave this translation a go, some six months back, I thought the "you" was the duck itself, and that the red shoes were where the fire met the legs of the hanging duck, and that the foreigner was a chef preparing to cook it.
 But now that I have a somewhat better grasp of Japanese grammar, it's clear that the duck and the "you" are different characters (and, as per the Japanese wikipedia page for the song, some interpret the ending as a plot twist, in which the "you" and the duck meet up, continuing their escape together).
-The red of the shoes definitely does have some connection with the red of the streets on fire, but I'm not so sure anymore what that connection is.
+The red of the shoes definitely does have some connection with the red of the streets on fire, but I'm not sure anymore what that connection is.

 :::